Rebuilding IRONdb Nodes

 chown -R nobody:nobody /irondb/

-- Wait until the reconstitute operation has fetched 100% of its data from cluster peers.
-You can access the current percentage done at:
+Wait until the reconstitute operation has fetched 100% of its data from cluster peers.
+You can access the current percentage done as an auto-refreshing UI via:

 <node ip address>:<node port>/stats.json